-We are called to transform our humanity, not flee from it or alter it though technology
+We are called to transform our humanity, not flee from it or alter it through technology

 I’ll admit it: I’m a perfectionist.
 I recently got a small stain (sandwich; dripping mayonnaise) on the pants I wear to the office.
 So small you’d never notice it.
 But I notice it, and the blemish bothers me.
 As I write these words, I know I’ll review them.
 Again and again.
 Checking and double-checking them for proper grammar, punctuation and clarity.
 I hate being late.
 I cringe when I break the binding of a favorite book.
 I actually enjoy cleaning the house.
 Like I said, I’m a perfectionist.